skygaze-ai/atproto-101/README.md

 ---
 ## Identity

-In order to access any data on the protocol, you need to be authenticated.
-You can sign in with your regular Bluesky credentials, and you can protect your credentials by creating an [App Password](https://bsky.app/settings/app-passwords) for your project.

 ### Create a session
 Once you authenticate, you receive a session object.
 This object includes your `accessJwt`, which is used to authenticate requests and is valid for 2 hours.
 Your `refreshJwt` lasts longer and is used only to update the session with a new access token.
 The session object also includes some basic account information, like your `did`, `handle`, and `email`.